QinisoMazibuko/Tangent-ProductCatalog-API/README.md

 - **JWT Token Cryptography:**
   A `SubscriptionContext` is used to manage JWT token cryptography, including retrieving the current subscriber from the token for authorization purposes.
 This ensures that secure and authenticated access is enforced for protected endpoints.

+- **Configuration Management with Secure Storage (Future Plan):**
+  In the future, secure storage mechanisms such as **Azure Key Vault** or other app settings management services will be implemented to securely store sensitive configuration values such as connection strings, API keys, and JWT signing keys.
+This will allow sensitive data to be accessed securely without hardcoding it into the application or configuration files.
+Using a key vault also enables easy rotation and management of secrets, improving the overall security posture of the API.

+  This will involve:

+  - **Azure Key Vault (or AWS Secrets Manager):** To store sensitive data such as JWT signing keys and API credentials.
+  - **App Configuration Services:** To centrally manage non-sensitive configuration data, ensuring that configuration settings can be dynamically adjusted without requiring code redeployment.

+  These mechanisms will enhance the security, flexibility, and scalability of the API by keeping sensitive data out of source control and making it easier to manage in dynamic cloud environments.

 ### Technologies Used

 - **Docker:** For containerizing the API, ensuring it runs consistently across different environments.